Don’t forget these 5 things

 Sure, you can just grab a carb-y bar, some nuts and maybe some jerky from the store and that might fill the hole but is it going to leave you satisfied?
 You know you can do better and the great thing is… it’s really not hard.

 Start with some fresh ingredients.
 Fresh fruits or vegetables are a great way to jazz up camp meals you’re probably already planning to bring.
 Bringing some dried noodles or a boxed meal?
-Awesome - but kick that meal up a notch with some fresh-cut scallions and chili flakes.
+Awesome – but kick that meal up a notch with some fresh-cut scallions and chili flakes.
 And bring some fresh fruit to satisfy that sweet tooth after dinner.
 Fresh fruits are also a great way to help rehydrate after a day on the trail.
 Have you ever had chocolate fondue by the campfire?
-Check out the SHOP for some easy recipe packs and simple how-to’s.
+Check out the SHOP for some easy meal plans and simple recipes.

 Flash lights are good and certainly, anything that helps you see at night is most important but having light and your hands free is super helpful – especially when you’re stirring that fresh, Yukon Gold Potato and Cheddar soup… or if you’re just really into hand gestures when telling your spooky campfire stories.